grebokra/autorice/README.md

 playbook(s) for desktop autosetup

 ## Prerequisites
-You have to have ansible installed
+You have to have gnu make installed
 ```bash
 sudo zypper install make
 ```